Skip to content

 Rotary

 Rotary Watches Ltd was established at La Chaux-de-Fonds, Switzerland by Moise Dreyfuss in 1895.
-Dreyfuss start the business with the aim of producing high-quality Swiss made watches at reasonable prices.
+Dreyfuss started the business with the aim of producing high-quality Swiss made watches at reasonable prices.
 In 1907, Dreyfuss’s sons, Georges and Sylvain, moved to Britain in order to establish an office.
 This move enhanced the company’s ability to import and distribute watches to a larger customer base so that they could further grow the brand.
 Britain became the brand’s main source of business.

-By 1925, Rotary has developed significantly as a brand in Britain and the company decided to create a logo that would make the brand more recognisable.
+By 1925, Rotary had developed significantly as a brand in Britain and the company decided to create a logo that would make the brand more recognisable.
 The logo the company settled on was a winged wheel, which has remained largely unchanged ever since.
-When the Second world war began, the armed forces needed a watch.
+When the Second World War began, the armed forces needed a watch.
 There were as many as 22 watchmaking companies commissioned to produce watches following the A.T.P.
 (Army Trade Pattern) design.
 Rotary was one of the brands commissioned and as a result, Rotary watches ended up in a huge number of British households.
 The company is still in operation today.

 Stauffer, Son & Co.